CAE Listening

 Your first and most powerful tool in CAE Listening is keywords.
 Question 1 keywords are “man’s opinion” and “second album“.

 The man begins his speech by talking about the first album.
-He says that he liked very much.
+He says that he liked it very much.
 But we must remember that we need his opinion on the second album.
-He says that the second album is released too soon and the author might be “running out of steam” — this all means that the author didn’t put enough effort in it and it came out worse that the first one.
+He says that the second album is released too soon and the author might be “running out of steam” — this all means the author didn’t put enough effort into it and it came out worse than the first one.
 So the only answer that fits here is C.

 Part 2.
 Sentence Completion

 You will listen to one long extract — a monologue.
-You should fill the gaps with appropriate word from the recording.
+You should fill the gaps with the right word from the recording.
 A gap may contain up to two words.
 Note that you shouldn’t change the words you hear.
 See below for clarification.

 The sample recording below is shortened down to four questions.
 Normally you have to answer eight questions.
 I have shortened the preparatory time accordingly (from 40 to 15 seconds)